SophieSjoberg/ca-prepcourse-3/terminal/vm_on_windows.md

 ## Windows, really?

-There is not much you can do with this material if you are working on a windows based computer.
-You can however, install Linux on your machine and follow the course using that partition.
-Another possibility is that you use a so called VirualBox.
-We have prepared a step-by-step guide for you to follow if you want to set that up.
+Although there are ways to setup your windows environment for this course, it will soon become a nightmare to follow up.

+One thing you can do at this stage is setup your computer to dual boot a Linux operating system.
+If you're up for the challenge, a quick Google search will point you to resources on how to achieve that.

+We will take a rather simpler approach in this guide.
+We will use [VirtualBox](https://www.virtualbox.org/) to create and setup a Linux virtual machine.
+You will then use that virtual machine to go through the pre-course material.

 **Note!
-The following walkthrough is fairly advanced so you should really take it slow and follow the instructions carefully.**
+The following walk-through is rather advanced.
+You should really take it slow and follow the instructions carefully.**

 ### Install Ubuntu 14.04 LTS on Oracle Virtual Box

 1. Step 1: Download [VirtualBox Windows Installer][vbox-win-install] and Install it.